markostanimirovic/juliette/README.md

 ### Reduced Boilerplate Without Reducer's Ifology

-Juliette reduces Redux boilerplate by merging action and reducer into one component called handler.
+Juliette reduces Redux boilerplate by merging the action and the reducer into one component called handler.
-To better understand the benefits of handler, let's first look at how actions and reducers are defined by using NgRx.
+To better understand the benefits of the handler, let's first look at how actions and reducers are defined by using NgRx.

 <details>
   <summary><b>Old NgRx Approach</b></summary>